US grocery market, mapped

 Your sales motion only fires above $250k ACV.
 The 1,600 IGA and Piggly Wiggly franchised independents will not fit your unit economics.
 A single-store owner with one cooler aisle and a 12-truck delivery contract rarely writes a six-figure annual check on day one.
 Call us when an enterprise-only motion stalls and you need a mid-market overlay.

 You need real-time SKU or pricing data.
-Syndicated retail data (Circana, NielsenIQ) publishes that, on a weekly cadence with panel design that monitors point-of-sale movement.
+Syndicated retail data from Circana or NielsenIQ publishes that, on a weekly cadence with panel design that monitors point-of-sale movement.
 We refresh monthly, which is the right cadence for prospecting and the wrong cadence for promotional planning.

-If you Google "largest grocery chains in the US," the top result is usually the latest Progressive Grocer Top 75 list or a Statista snapshot pulled from the National Retail Federation.
-Progressive Grocer Top 75 is the canonical industry ranking and it is excellent for what it does, which is rank grocery operators by self-reported annual revenue.
+If you Google “largest grocery chains in the US,” the top result is usually a revenue-ranked industry list.
+Revenue-based rankings are excellent for what they do, which is rank grocery operators by self-reported annual revenue.
 That is the right lens for tracking M&A, deal flow, and revenue concentration.
 It is not the right lens for figuring out which 16,000 stores outside the top 10 your AE team should call this quarter.

 The second problem is rollup.
-Generalist databases collapse "Kroger" into one row at Cincinnati HQ and the 2,720 Kroger banners lose their store-level identity.
+Generalist databases collapse “Kroger” into one row at Cincinnati HQ and the 2,720 Kroger banners lose their store-level identity.
 The actual buyer for refrigeration, shrink analytics, and most grocery vendor categories is a store director, a regional banner ops VP, or an independent owner who never reports up to Kroger procurement.
-Progressive Grocer sees the revenue but not the procurement seat.
+Revenue rankings see the revenue but not the procurement seat.
 Generalist databases see the parent but not the banner.
 The store-level view sees both.

 This is the gap Orbital sits in.
-We map the universe of US small and mid-market businesses, classify each store into its market, find the owner or decision-maker for that location, and ship a verified contact before the conversation starts.
+We map the universe of US small and mid-market businesses, label each store with chain affiliation, find the owner or decision-maker for that location, and ship a verified contact before the conversation starts.
 Same playbook we run for HVAC and dental: chain, banner, store-level director.
-What is specific to grocery is the layer on top: chain affiliation, parent rollup, banner sub-brand, store format (full-line, limited-assortment discount, natural and organic, ethnic specialty, military commissary, franchised independent), and the per-store director name when the operator publishes it.
-We are the store-count complement to Progressive Grocer, not a replacement for it.
-Use Progressive Grocer to track revenue concentration.
+What is specific to grocery is the layer on top: chain affiliation, parent rollup, banner sub-brand, store format, and the per-store director name when the operator publishes it.
+Use revenue lists to track concentration.
 Use this to figure out which 16,000 stores your AE team calls next quarter.
-The US Census Economic Census is the universe lens, refreshed every five years; IBISWorld's Supermarkets and Grocery Stores report is the market-size lens, refreshed every twelve to eighteen months.
+See the full HVAC chain rollup at /data/largest-hvac-companies-in-the-us/ for the same store-count treatment applied to the trades.

 Questions